My name is Melissa Rose.

 But the day I was ready to commit; he was there waiting!

 He tries so hard in all that he does and even in moments of confusion he gives his all.
 He is my unicorn!

-He competed in Walk & Trot tests with each outing improving from the one previous.
+He competed in Walk & Trot tests in 2016 and with each outing he improved from the one previous.

 The future looks bright no matter where the road leads us.